karthiksankar93/retrosim_enz/Evolution_Score/Model_Usage/README.md

+Goal: Facilitate the use of the evolution model.
-The intention of this Jupyter Notebook +Model file is to provide an environment to make an evaluation that determines whether a pair of reactions are evolvable.
+The files can give you an idea of how to make an evaluation to determines whether a pair of reactions is evolvable.
 This notebook requires the use of Tensorflow, Keras, and RDKit.